LOBI Strange Bateba Figure

 - Distortion as Power: The physical anomaly is a deliberate reflection of the figure's abnormal spiritual potency; the stranger the body, the greater the occult range.

-2. Prayer and Grounding
+2. Prayer and grounding

 The figure's posture encodes a double function.